-I remembered seeing it in passing at some grocery stores from Bob’s Red Mill (my favorite natural, pure whole grain company) and seeing as I trust that company, while out on my next grocery store trip I decided to purchase a bag.
+I remembered seeing it in passing at some grocery stores from Bob’s Red Mill (my favorite natural, pure whole grain company).
+Seeing as I trust this company, while out on my next grocery store trip I decided to purchase a bag.
 I read the details on the package, which stated:

 Textured Vegetable Protein is a highly nutritious soy product.
 It is incredibly wealthy in complete protein and contains no fat, so it is an excellent alternative to meat.
 It is also a good source of dietary fiber, iron, magnesium and phosphorus.